django/deps/draft/email-providers.md

 defaults][anymail-send-defaults]."

-(Defaults would be applied at send time, immediately before message serialization, but once all EmailMessage properties have been finalized and the provider alias is known.)
+(Defaults would be applied at send time, immediately before message serialization, but once all EmailMessage properties have been finalized and the mailer alias is known.)

-In anticipation of a feature like this, the current `EMAIL_PROVIDERS` proposal:
+In anticipation of a feature like this, the current `MAILERS` proposal:
 * Uses a nested `"OPTIONS"` dict rather than listing EmailBackend parameters at the same level as `"BACKEND"`.
 * Uses a string `using="alias"` argument rather than an EmailBackend instance.